Ketan-1947/question_paper_generator/readme.txt

-The given code is a Python program that uses the tkinter library to create a GUI application for generating question papers.
+The code is a Python program that uses the tkinter library to create a GUI application for generating question papers.
 It also interacts with a MySQL database to store and retrieve information about the question papers.
+The question paper follows a pattern of all subjective questions divided into three sections.

 The program consists of several classes and functions: